 At Your Sewing Machine

 NOTE: Minky is fluffy and a bit slippery.
-I found it easier to sew the Minky right through the pattern paper using the seam line as a stitching guide.
-Ever since I made the Sewn Paper and Fabric Card and Envelope last year, I've used printer paper patterns a number of times with great results.
+We found it easier to sew the Minky right through the pattern paper using the seam line as a stitching guide.
 When you finish sewing, gently tear the paper away from the seam.
 If you prefer not to do it this way, you can out the Kitty Body pattern adding a ¼" seam allowance all around.

 Make Kitty Tail